 A swarm guard is similar to a queen excluder except it is designed to fit over the entrance to a hive.
-Just like a queen excluder, the swarm guard keeps both queens and drones from passing through because the wires are close together.
+Just like a queen excluder, it prevents both queens and drones from passing through because the wires are close together.
 Worker bees are small enough to pass through easily.

 Swarm guards have their uses but they can only be used for short periods in particular circumstances.
-If swarm guards are left in place too long, then can produce disastrous results.
+If they are left in place for too long, they can produce disastrous results.
 For example:

 - Since drones can’t get in or out, the ones outside can’t return home and the ones inside can’t leave.
 You can get hundreds of dead drones piling up behind the guard until the entrance becomes virtually blocked to the workers.
 The workers can’t remove the dead drones either, so you are left with a big mess.

-- A swarm guard will prevent swarming for a time, but the presence of the guard won’t stop the swarm impulse.
-Eventually the swarm may leave with a virgin queen that is small enough to fit through the guard.
+- A swarm guard will prevent swarming for a time, but its presence won’t stop the swarm impulse.
+Eventually, the swarm may leave with a virgin queen that is small enough to fit between the wires.

 - If you put the guard on when a virgin is getting ready to mate, she may not be able to get out.
 Or if you put it on when she is already out, she may not be able to get back in.
 In either case, you are creating a queenless hive.

 But it’s not all bad